This is episode thirteen of Git Good, Season Two.

 Right now, for most of the world's code, the honest answer is that you do not know.
 You trust.
 You assume.
 You look at the name and the profile picture and the history of contributions and you make a judgment.
 The same kind of judgment that the XZ Utils community made about a developer named Jia Tan, who showed up, did good work, earned trust, and then used that trust to plant a backdoor that almost broke the internet.

-That was episode thirty-five of Git Good.
+That was episode thirteen of Git Good, Season Two.

 Git log, show signature.
 Add that flag and your log output will include signature verification for every commit.
 Most of them will say "no signature."
 That is the point.
 The ones that do show a signature tell you that someone cared enough to set up signing and prove their identity cryptographically.
 In a world where anyone can claim any name in a commit, those green "Verified" badges are the closest thing Git has to proof.
 Whether that proof means anything depends on whether you trust the key, or the identity provider, or the web of trust behind it.
 But at least it is something.
 Which is more than the unsigned commits can say.